 When I was 20, I lived for five months with a woman named Fabienne and her two young daughters in the city of Toulouse, in southern France.
 Beyond my delight at speaking French all day and indulging in a daily chocolatine from a neighborhood bakery in the afternoons, I was enthralled by something much more mundane: Fabienne's refrigerator.

-Every evening when I returned from my classes, I'd sneak a peek into the family refrigerator to see if I could determine what we might be having for dinner.
-I was foiled every single time.
-I knew that we wouldn't be dining on butter and cheese alone, but night after night, those were the only things of any substance that I found.
+Every evening when I returned from classes, I'd peek into the family refrigerator to see if I could determine what we might be having for dinner.
+I was foiled every time.
+I knew we wouldn't be dining on butter and cheese alone, but night after night, those were the only things that I found.
 Despite the spartan contents of Fabienne's fridge, she churned out consistently delicious meals.
-Fresh ingredients, daily stops to the market, and an unrelenting attention to finishing what she'd purchased were the secrets to her tidiness.
+Fresh ingredients, daily visits to the market, and an unrelenting mission to finish what she'd purchased were the secrets to her tidiness.

 Above: An aluminum Dredger, made for sprinkling flour or powdered sugar, is the perfect vessel for this project.
 I purchased mine for $3.50 at Whisk.

 Above: The Union Square Greenmarket is my go-to spot for dried lavender.
 Dried Lavender Flowers are $14.24 per pound from Amazon.
 (Or you can use a few drops of Lavender Essential Oil; a ½-ounce bottle is $4 from Botanic Choice.)